 Stay is the opposite of Come.
 Instead of Fido coming to you, you come to Fido.
-It means to remain where he is until you come to him and release him.
-For the dog in the picture, it means stay on that newspaper.
-Therefore, we never call our dog from a stay.
+It means to remain where you are until you come to him and release him.
+For the dog in the picture, it means stay on that stump.
+Therefore, we don't call our dog from a stay.

 "Stay" for safety

 Stay is used when we need our dog to stay in one place until we come to them.
 Here are some real-life uses.

 1) You come home with an armload of groceries To keep your dog from bolting out the open door, or from tripping you up by getting under your feet, ask them to Stay where they are.